Sahasrajit123/Sahasrajit123.github.io/_pages/projects.md

 - **Hardware Accelerator for Graphics Computation| \[[Report](https://Sahasrajit123.github.io/files/Report_accelerator.pdf)\]** (Oct '19 - Nov '19) <br/>
    *Guide: [Prof. Madhav Desai](https://www.ee.iitb.ac.in/web/people/faculty/home/madhav), EE, IIT-B* <br/>
-   *Introduction*: The goal in this project was to build an efficient hardware accelerator which exploits parallelism.
-  * Implemented a pipelined design for convolving a kernel with an image stored in a shared memory.<br/>
-  * Parallelized the operation using multiple engines which can fetch the image through pipes and perform convolution to reduce computation time and utilize the entire memory bandwidth.<br/>
+   *Introduction*: The goal in this project was to build an efficient hardware accelerator which exploits parallelism and we implemented a pipelined design for convolving a kernel with an image stored in shared memory.
+Parallelized the operation using multiple engines which can fetch the image through pipes and perform convolution to reduce computation time and utilize the entire memory bandwidth.

-- **Superscaler and Pipelined Processor Design** (Oct '18 - May '19) <br/>
+- **Superscaler and Pipelined Processor Design| \[[Github repository](https://github.com/mohilp1998/superscalar_architecture)\] ** (Oct '18 - May '19) <br/>
    *Guide: [Prof. Virendra Singh](https://www.ee.iitb.ac.in/~viren/), EE, IIT-B* <br/>
    *Introduction*: The goal in this project was to implement general purpose micro-processor designs with an instruction set architecture having 16 diverse instructions in VHDL.
-  * Pipelined RISC processor implementation (Oct '18 - Nov '18)<br/>
-  Employed hazard-mitigation, operand-forwarding techniques to design a six stage execution pipeline and synthesized on Altera Deo-Nano FPGA Board running at 50 MHz.<br/>
-  * Superscaler processor implementation (Apr '19 - May '19)<br/>
-  Designed an out of order execution engine consisting of two way fetch supported by specialised execution engines, reorder buffer, register renaming and reservation station to extract instruction level parallelism.<br/>
+Worked in the design of a pipelined RISC processor that employed hazard-mitigation, operand-forwarding techniques to design a six stage execution pipeline and synthesized on Altera Deo-Nano FPGA Board running at 50 MHz.
+Also designed an out of order execution superscaler engine consisting of two way fetch supported by specialised execution engines, reorder buffer, register renaming and reservation station to extract instruction level parallelism.

-- **IIT Bombay Racing (Electric Subsystem)** (Academic year '17-'19) <br/>
+- **[IIT Bombay Racing](https://iitbracing.org) (Electric Subsystem)** (Academic year '17-'19) <br/>
-   A cross functional team of 60+ students from 7 engineering disciplines which designs and fabricates an electric race car for Formula Student competition held annually at Silverstone, UK.<br/>
+   Worked as a junior design engineer and a design enginner in a cross functional team of 60+ students from 7 engineering disciplines which designs and fabricates an electric race car for Formula Student competition held annually at Silverstone, UK.<br/>
   * Designed the harness of the whole car keeping into considerations the current and voltage rating of each input signal in each board.<br/>
   * Designed and tested the CAN (Controlled Area Network) node using CAN enabled micro-controller atmega-16M1 in embedded C using interrupts for sending and receiving messages.<br/>
   * Developed codes using interrupts in ECU (embedded C programming) for reading data from CAN bus, processing and sending control commands to BLDC (Brushless DC motors) on CAN bus.<br/>